Jieyab89/OSINT-Cheat-sheet/README.md

 - [What is Data Enrichment & Pivoting](https://jieyab89-osint.gitbook.io/jieyab89-osint-cheat-sheet-wiki-tips/intelligence-base/what-is-data-enrichment-and-pivoting)
 - [How to Spot a Deepfake](https://jieyab89-osint.gitbook.io/jieyab89-osint-cheat-sheet-wiki-tips/osint-tool-resouces-usage/how-to-spot-a-deepfake)
 - [OSINT ‐ Inside About Data Breach](https://jieyab89-osint.gitbook.io/jieyab89-osint-cheat-sheet-wiki-tips/intelligence-base/inside-about-data-breach-in-osint)

-# Tips & Trick Safe Guide Using Resources

-Please take a notes.
-Due to the large number of supply chain attacks, refer to OWASP TOP 10 2025.
-My advice is to use a sandbox machine that does not contain your personal data and office.
-With the rise of malware stealers, crypto miners, and other threats, to reduce this risk, you can use fake accounts on social media, email, phone numbers, and your sandbox machine, as well as turn on your AV (Anti Virus) and firewall.

-Tips:

-- Use virtual machine, fake host or docker machine
-- Use private network e.g vpn, tor, p2p
-- Use second account (not you real account)
-- Read ToS the resouces
-- Enable your firewall, AV and IDS on your host or machine
-- Strict your browser with the privacy extension disable js, ads and more
-- Dont upload your private files make sure you have clean personal file in folder
-- Scan the files will you download
-- Encrypt your network traffic, message and disk
-- Beware about attachments such as docx, xlsm or macro documents (Check macros don't immediately press enable, check properties file to do strict mode)
-- Beware about malicious script like programm lang always check will you run it
-- Do a active on each platform example like post, follow, following to avoid bot detection or blocked by user (target)

 # These Resources Are Recommend For